PanoSight · Framework · How Clarity Returns

 • Choice returns.

-• Observer stability destabilizes and recovers.
+• Observer stability can collapse and recover.

 We don’t anchor this system on a single teacher.
 Different traditions point at the same terrain — our focus is making it operable.